-In collaboration with Cambridgeshire ACRE, with funding provided by the Integrated Care System (ICS), South Cambridgeshire District Council has set up a series of community-led free-to-use Warm Hubs this winter.
+In collaboration with Cambridgeshire ACRE, with funding provided by the Integrated Care System (ICS), Warm Hubs in the district have evolved into Community Hubs.

-Warms Hubs are being established in places such as: libraries, community centres, church halls, sports clubs, cafés and other places that promise a warm welcome to anyone struggling to heat their home.
+Community Hubs have been established in places such as: libraries, community centres, church halls, sports clubs, cafés and other places that promise a warm welcome to anyone.

 Some venues will also offer hot drinks, activities and other services, such as free wi-fi.

 Community Hubs bring a new community-led approach to South Cambridgeshire in tackling poverty and social isolation.

 People can come along to the Community Hubs on their own, or with a friend, and talk to others over a hot drink, or maybe a hot meal.
 Those attending the Community Hubs can get practical tips and advice on saving energy costs, and general health and wellbeing advice.
 They will also be helped to find out about more specialist advice and support available to them, such as cost-of-living grants or debt advice.